ryman1/keeweb-wiki/FAQ.md

 Q: What if your github account got hacked?
 A: If you're afraid of that, you can use desktop version, or fork to your account, or deploy to your server.
 Just to note, the same applies to every password manager app: what if download website is hacked?

+Q: I have forgot my password/lost a keyfile?
+A: There's no way back.
+All yout data is encrypted with your password and stored inside kdbx on your computer.

 ### Sync
 Q: What is offline?
 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, cached state will be used.